-101 California features one of the city's most treasured plazas known for its world-class restaurant location; landscaped, terraced seating; and its connection of Market Street and California Street.
+101 California features one of the city's most treasured plazas known for its world-class restaurant location and its connection of Market Street and California Street.
 Providing a venue to dine, enjoy occasional live music during the weekly summer concert series, or simply convene with others in the surrounding cityscape, this coveted plaza is one of the largest and most popular public spaces in the Financial District.

 With a seven-story, transparent glass façade, 101 California’s north lobby is flooded with natural light year-round.
 Honed Rosa Porrino granite clads this vast main lobby, and suspended grand oculars mark each main elevator lobby.
 The north lobby greets visitors and tenants with places to meet amidst a lush interior landscape, and provides 24/7 on-site security.
-The south lobby is currently under design to provide an intra-building café.
+The building lobbies are currently being renovated to enhance the tenant and visitor experience.

-101 California’s garage is impeccably maintained and offers state-of-the-art services with valet parking services, electric charging stations, on-site car washing services, ample bike parking including a card-key accessible, high-security bike storage facility with a bike repair station, and on-site showers and locker rooms.
+101 California’s garage is impeccably maintained and offers state-of-the-art services with electric charging stations; ample bike parking including a card-key accessible, high-security bike storage facility with a bike repair station; and on-site showers and locker rooms.

 Hines organizes a series of events throughout the year at 101 California, including seasonal holiday events, a summer concert series in the plaza, and a winter concert series in the north lobby featuring talented musicians from various genres as entertainment for visitors and tenants.